-Based on the results of a previous study (Thakur et al. 2009), ICMR 06222 and ICMR 07555 were selected as resistant parents and ICMB 89111 and ICMB 95444 as susceptible parents for foliar blast disease.
-These selected parental lines were reconfirmed for their foliar blast reaction in the greenhouse at ICRISAT, Patancheru.
-Four F1s were generated by crossing both resistant lines (P2) on each of the two susceptible lines (P1) in the cool post-rainy season during November-February 2008-2009.
-During the subsequent hot dry season, March-June 2009, in each F1, 8-10 panicles were selfed using parchment paper bags to generate a F2 population, and bulk pollen from 8 to 10 F1 panicles was used to pollinate the corresponding susceptible and resistant parents to develop BCP1 (susceptible parent × F1) and BCP2 (resistant parent × F1) populations, respectively.
+Based on the results of a previous study (Thakur et al. 2009), ICMR 06222 and ICMR 07555 were selected as resistant parents, and ICMB 89111 and ICMB 95444 as susceptible parents for foliar blast disease.
+These selected parental lines were re-confirmed for their foliar blast reaction in the greenhouse at ICRISAT, Patancheru.
+Four F_1 s were generated by crossing both resistant lines (P_2) on each of the two susceptible lines (P_1) in the cool post-rainy season during November- February 2008-09.
+During the subsequent hot dry season, March- June 2009, in each F_1 , 8-10 panicles were selfed using parchment paper bags to generate a F_2 population, and bulk pollen from 8-10 F_1 panicles was used to pollinate the corresponding susceptible and resistant parents to develop BCP1 (susceptible parent × F_1) and BCP2 (resistant parent × F_1) populations, respectively.

-All parents, four F1s, four F2s, four BCP1s and four BCP2s were screened against P. grisea Patancheru isolate in the greenhouse in July-August 2009 in three replications.
-In each replication, three pots of the parents and F1, 10 pots each of both BCP1 and BCP2 and 20 pots of F2 were planted for each cross.
-Seeds were sown in 15-cm-diameter pots (10 seeds/pot) filled with sterilized soil-sand-FYM mix (2 : 1 : 1) and placed in a greenhouse bay maintained at 30 ± 1°C. The seedlings (12 days old) were spray-inoculated with an aqueous conidial suspension (ca. 1 × 105 spores/ml) of P. grisea (Patancheru isolate) and exposed to high humidity (>90% RH) under misting for 10 days.
+All the parents, four F1s, four F2s, four BCP1s and four BCP2s were screened against P. grisea Patancheru isolate in the greenhouse in July-August 2009 in three replications.
+In each replication, 3 pots of the parents and F1, 10 pots each of both BCP1 and BCP2, and 20 pots of F2 were planted for each cross.
+Seeds were sown in 15-cm diameter pots (10 seeds/pot) filled with sterilized soil-sand-FYM mix (2:1:1) and placed in a greenhouse bay maintained at 30±1°C. The seedlings (12 day-old) were spray-inoculated with an aqueous conidial suspension (ca. 1×105 spores ml-1) of P. grisea (Patancheru isolate) and exposed to high humidity (>90% RH) under misting for 10 days.
 Blast severity was recorded 10 days after inoculation using a 1-9 progressive scale (Thakur et al. 2009).
-Following this, the plants having a score of ≤3 were rated as resistant and with a score of >5 as susceptible.
+Following this, the plants having score of ≤ 3 were rated as resistant and with score of >5 as susceptible.

-The aforementioned parents and populations were also evaluated under field conditions during the rainy season of 2009.
-The experiment was conducted in a randomized complete block design with three replications with one row of 4 m long for each F1 and parents, four rows of each BCP1 and BCP2 and eight rows of each F2 planted in each replication.
-Systematic susceptible checks (ICMB 95444, 99666 and 89111) were grown every 5th row, alternately.
-Plants were thinned to 20 plants/row 15 days after planting, and standard agronomic practices were followed for crop management.
-Plants were spray-inoculated twice, first at pretillering stage and second at flowering stage with an aqueous conidial suspension (ca. 1×10^5 spores/ml) of P. grisea (Patancheru isolate) High humidity was provided by perfo-irrigation twice a day on rain-free days, 30 min each between 11 and 12 h and 16-17 h, to promote disease development.
+The above parents and populations were also evaluated under field conditions during rainy season of 2009.
+The experiment was conducted in a randomized complete block design with 3 replications with 1 row of 4m long for each F_1 and parents, 4 rows of each BCP1 and BCP2, and 8 rows of each F_2 planted in each replication.
+Systematic susceptible checks (ICMB 95444, -99666 and -89111) were grown every 5^{th} row, alternately.
+Plants were thinned to 20 plants/row 15 days after planting and standard agronomic practices were followed for crop management.
+Plants were spray-inoculated twice, first at pre- tillering stage and second at flowering stage with an aqueous conidial suspension (ca. 1×10^5 spores mL-1) of P. grisea (Patancheru isolate) High humidity was provided by perfo-irrigation twice a day on rain-free days, 30 min each between 11-12 h and 16-17 h, to promote disease development.
 Disease severity was recorded using same 1-9 progressive scale as mentioned for greenhouse screening.

-The observed ratios of resistant to susceptible plants in the segregating populations in greenhouse and field experiments were compared to theoretical ratios using chi-square test after pooling of plants from all replications.
+The observed ratios of resistant to susceptible plants in the segregating populations in greenhouse and field experiments were compared to theoretical ratios using chi-square test after pooling of plants from all the replications.